mondele/btt-writer-docs/docs/dTranslate.rst

 *	Do not add anything that that is not necessary for comprehension.

-* Always do your translation according to the Translation Guidelines (see https://unfoldingword.org/guidelines/).
+*   Always do your translation according to the `Translation Guidelines <https://read.bibletranslationtools.org/u/WycliffeAssociates/en_tm/dc23f839f6/#translation-guidelines>`_.

-*	Always do your translation according to the Statement of Faith (see https://unfoldingword.org/faith/).
+*	Always do your translation according to the `Statement of Faith <https://bibleineverylanguage.org/statement-of-faith/>`_.

-*	Use the translationNotes (see https://unfoldingword.org/tn/) and the translationWords (see https://unfoldingword.org/tw/) to help you make a better translation.
+*	Use the translationNotes and the translationWords (see `Translations <https://bibleineverylanguage.org/translations>`_ to help you make a better translation.
 These resources are also available within BTT Writer, in the Edit-Review view of the project.

 Working in a Text Project
 ---------------------------